• Skip to main content

 Anaïs Chalendard zoom

 Q&A When did you start dancing?
 I started taking "ballet" class when I was very little; about 4 years old.
 But I think I really started proper classes when I turned 6 or 7.
-Why did you … [Read more...] about Anaïs Chalendard answers the Gramilano Questionnaire… Dancers’ Edition
+Why did you start … [Read more...] about Anaïs Chalendard answers the Gramilano Questionnaire… Dancers’ Edition

 The King’s Speech, Colin Firth and Natalie Portman – so no surprises at this year’s BAFTAs